Borders of Poland

-The Borders of Poland are 3511 km or 3582 km long.
-The neighboring countries are Germany to the west, the Czech Republic and Slovakia to the south, Ukraine and Belarus to the east, and Lithuania and the Russian province of Kaliningrad Oblast to the northeast.
+The borders of Poland are 3511 km or 3582 km long.
+The neighboring countries are Germany to the west, the Czech Republic and Slovakia to the south, Ukraine and Belarus to the east, and Lithuania and the Kaliningrad Oblast of Russia to the northeast.
 To the north, Poland is bordered by the Baltic Sea.

 Breakdown of border lengths per entity: